anuj-rishu/Telegram-Bot-For-SRM-Academia/readme.md

 - **Marks Update**: Real-time alerts when grades are updated.
 - **Attendance Update**: Real-time alerts when attendance is updated.
 - **Task Reminders**: Notifications for upcoming tasks and deadlines.
+- **Attendance History**: Tracking and notifying about attendance patterns.

 ## 🔐 Security

 - Credentials are deleted from chat after login.
-- Authentication tokens are stored securely.
+- Authentication tokens are stored securely in session.
-- User sessions are validated before accessing data.
+- Session validation before accessing sensitive data.
 - Documents are stored securely in the vault service.
+- Privacy policy provided for user transparency.
+- HTTPS for all API communications.

 ## 📋 Dependencies